-While these ARE cookies and they DO qualify as sweet treat (rather than a core-fuel food) these cookies are made with basic good-for-you ingredients.
-They are grain free and Paleo-ish (depending on how strict you are about natural sweeteners).
+While these ARE cookies and they DO qualify as a sweet treat these cookies are made with basic good-for-you ingredients.
+They are grain-free and Paleo.

 Hazelnut and chocolate is just a magical flavor combination.
 [Why do you think Nutella is so popular?]

-If you prefer a more traditional wheat flour-based chocolate chip cookie that is anything but conventional, try one of these recipes:
+If you prefer a more traditional chocolate chip cookie that is anything but conventional, try one of these recipes:

-- Fleur de Sel Chocolate Chip Cookies – the have just enough dough to hold the chocolate together...topped with the perfect sprinkling of flake salt.
+- Fleur de Sel Chocolate Chip Cookies - they have just enough dough to hold the chocolate together...topped with the perfect sprinkling of flake salt.